mjam03/epl/README.md

 ## Get Started
 To run the code on your local machine from scratch:
-1. Open your cmd line and go to where you want to install e.g. to install like below go to dev as parent directory:
+1. Open your cmd line and go to where you want to install e.g. to install like below go to 'dev' as parent directory:
 ```
-/User/username/dev/
+../dev/
     project1/
     project2/
     epl/
 ```
 2. Once in your chosen parent directory, run the following to clone this git repo locally (requires git to be installed - comes as default on mac):
 ```